 Once symptoms appear, death occurs within 3 or 4 weeks.

 The diagnosis is often made based on the characteristic symptoms occurring after exposure to an animal that might carry rabies.
 Identifying the virus on animal autopsy can support the diagnosis.
-Sometimes the virus can be detected in the person with rabies prior to death.
+Sometimes the virus can be detected in the infected person prior to death.